Mr. Mike Rogers

 Mr. Rogers sits on the board of directors for IronNet Cybersecurity, the board of advisors for Next Century Corporation, the board of trustees at the Center for the Study of the Presidency and Congress, and the Cybersecurity Industry Advisory Council for Trident Capital.
 He is also a Distinguished Fellow at the Hudson Institute.

-He hosted the radio show "Something to Talk About with Mike Rogers," syndicated on Westwood One, and was the host and executive producer of a six-part series Declassified: Untold Stories of American Spies for CNN, where he is a national security contributor.
+He hosted the radio show "Something to Think About with Mike Rogers," syndicated on Westwood One, and was the host and executive producer of a six-part series Declassified: Untold Stories of American Spies for CNN, where he is a national security contributor.